prebid/prebid.github.io/prebid-server/developers/add-new-bidder-java.md

 {: .alert.alert-info :}
 Either `.Bids[].BidVideo.PrimaryCategory` or `.Bids[].Bid.Cat` should be provided.

+##### Metadata

-Prebid has historically struggled with sharing granular bid response data with publishers, analytics, and reporting systems.
-To address this, we've introduced a standard object model.
+In order to share granular bid response data with publishers, analytics, and reporting systems, we've introduced a standard object model.
 We encourage adapters to provide as much information as possible in the bid response.

 {: .alert.alert-danger :}
 Bid metadata will be *required* in Prebid.js 5.X+ release, specifically for bid.ADomain and MediaType.
 We recommend making sure your adapter sets these values or Prebid.js may throw out the bid.